Halle Institute for Global Research and Learning

 Phone: (404) 727-6555

-Jeffrey Lesser, Samuel Candler Dobbs Professor and Chair, Department of History; modern Latin American history, focusing on ethnicity, immigration and race, especially in Brazil.
+Jeffrey Lesser, Samuel Candler Dobbs Professor, Director of the Halle Institute for Global Research and Learning, and Chair, Department of History; modern Latin American history, focusing on ethnicity, immigration and race, especially in Brazil.

 My interests surround the construction of national identity.
 My past work has focused on how ethnic groups understand their own and national space.
 I have studied a range of people including Asian-Brazilians, Arab-Brazilians, and Jewish-Brazilians.
 My research is important to my teaching, and many of my classes include oral and digital history projects.
 See, for example, http://seventeensixteen.com/windows-into-eavc/ and http://www.conncoll.edu/academics/departments/transnat/.